lamide-akanni/E-COMMERCE-MEDALLION-DATA-WAREHOUSE-ARCHITECTURE-AND-ANALYTICS-/README.md

 MIT - see [LICENSE](LICENSE).

-Source datasets derive from the Microsoft AdventureWorks sample database.
+Source datasets derive from the Microsoft AdventureWorks database.
 Inventory, FX and Clickstream data are generated; see [Data quality findings](#data-quality-findings) for the transformations applied.